 8.1 The Council will share with other enforcement bodies information supplied by applicants, or acquired in the course of exercising licensing functions, where it is lawful to do so.
 In particular, personal information will only be disclosed in accordance with the Data Protection Act 1998.
 This may include requests from the Audit Commission or other regulatory agencies where this is necessary for the detection or prevention of crime or required by law or in connection with legal proceedings.

 APPENDIX 1

-East Staffordshire Borough Council Agreement with the Public Fundraising Regulatory Association